 Gorgonzola Sauce is more than just a steak sauce!
 Pour it over penne, farfalle, or fusilli pasta, toss it with potato gnocchi, or serve it alongside other meats like roasted chicken or pork.

-Use this Gorgonzola Sauce to complement any of the following recipes!
+Use this Gorgonzola Sauce (or our Bearnaise Sauce!) to complement any of the following recipes!

 5 MORE SAUCE RECIPES YOU'LL LOVE